 Charles-Henri PLANTADE (1764-1839):

 Messe des morts in d minor

 At about the same time three discs were released with recordings of Requiem Masses for one and the same monarch: Louis XVI.
 He was the last King of France during the ancien régime, which was put to its end by the Revolution of 1789.
-In 1792 he lost his crown, when the monarchy was abolished, and on 21 January 1793 he lost his head, when he was guillotined, together with his wife Marie Antoinette.
+In 1792 he lost his crown, when the monarchy was abolished, and on 21 January 1793 he lost his head, when he was guillotined; in October of that year his wife Marie-Antoinette shared his fate.

 The republic had a short life: in 1804 Napoleon Bonaparte became 'Imperial and Royal Majesty'.
 He reigned for just ten years: in 1814 the Allies captured Paris and forced him to abdicate.
 The next year the remains of the French army, loyal to the emperor, were defeated at the Battle of Waterloo.
 In the meantime representatives of the main powers of Europe gathered together in Vienna in order to fix a new political order.
 The outcome of the Congress of Vienna (September 1814 - June 1815) was a partly restoration of what had been.
 France became a kingdom again, and the dynasty of the Bourbons regained the throne they had lost less than 25 years ago.
 The new King was Louis XVIII, brother of Louis XVI.